8 Classic St. Louis Foods and Where to Find Them.

 One of my favorite desserts is the gooey butter cake.
 The cake is a flat and dense coffee cake about an inch tall that is usually dusted with powdered sugar and cut into squares similar to a brownie.
 It is made of a bottom layer of butter and yellow cake batter and a top layer of butter, sugar and eggs.
 It is extremely rich and delicious.
 There are many versions of this cake – one made with cream cheese and one without.
 I tend to stay away from the store-bought cakes which tend to be cream cheese based or flavored.

 This dish is usually best purchased from a bakery or coffee shop.
-My absolute favorite is Gooey Louie‘s in South St. Louis.
+My absolute favorite is made by Gooey Louie.
 One of the things I dislike about the grocery store versions is that they typically have a large portion of the cake bottom which is my least favorite part.
 The best part of the gooey butter cake is the gooey butter NOT the cake!
 Gooey Louie’s has the perfect proportions of cake to gooey butter filling and they make different varieties fresh daily.
 It is all they do and they do it the best!
+BONUS: They ship nationwide!
 My Second runner up would be Park Avenue Coffee which make a large variety and has several locations.

 First made by the local family-owned Ruma’s Deli, and named in 1973 after a customer called Dick Gerber, the sandwich has been duplicated by many other St. Louis restaurants.
 The sandwich is an open-faced sandwich consisting on a half section of Italian or French bread, spread with garlic butter and topped with ham, and Provel (traditionally) or Provolone cheese, seasoned with a sprinkling of paprika and then toasted.